MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-csa-scope.md

 [!INCLUDE [Microsoft Entra ID Governance license](../includes/entra-entra-governance-license.md)]

-To assign a custom security attribute to the scope of a workflow, you must have a custom security attribute set and its definitions created in your tenant.
-For a guide on adding a custom security attribute set, and setting its definitions, in your tenant, see: [Add or deactivate custom security attribute definitions in Microsoft Entra ID](../fundamentals/custom-security-attributes-add.md).
+To assign a custom security attribute to the scope of a workflow, you must have a custom security attribute set, and its definitions, created in your tenant.
+For a guide on adding a custom security attribute set, and setting its definitions, see: [Add or deactivate custom security attribute definitions in Microsoft Entra ID](../fundamentals/custom-security-attributes-add.md).
 When you have created a custom set attribute and set its definitions, you must also assign this attribute to a user.
 For a guide on assigning custom security attributes to a user, see: [Assign custom security attributes to a user](../identity/users/users-custom-security-attributes.md#assign-custom-security-attributes-to-a-user).

-## Add a Custom Security Attribute as the scope of a workflow using the Microsoft Entra admin center
+## Add a custom security attribute as the scope of a workflow using the Microsoft Entra admin center

-Workflows can be created with, or edited to include, a Custom Security Attribute as a scope.
-The following steps walk you through editing an existing workflow to add a Custom Security Attribute as the scope.
-For a guide on creating a workflow from scratch with which you could use a Custom security attribute as a scope, see: [Create a lifecycle workflow](../id-governance/create-lifecycle-workflow.md).
-To edit a workflow to include a Custom Security Attribute within its scope, you complete the following steps.
+Workflows can be created with, or edited to include, a custom security attribute as a scope.
+The following steps walk you through editing an existing workflow to add a custom security attribute as the scope.
+For a guide on creating a workflow from scratch with which you could use a custom security attribute as the scope, see: [Create a lifecycle workflow](../id-governance/create-lifecycle-workflow.md).
+To edit a workflow to include a custom security attribute within its scope, you complete the following steps.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Lifecycle Workflows Administrator](../identity/role-based-access-control/permissions-reference.md#lifecycle-workflows-administrator).
     > [!NOTE]